Carpk/ShawnKlein/_posts/2016-07-16-introduction-to-android.md

 }
 ````

-To retrieve our returing data, we use `protected void onActivityResult()`
+To retrieve our returing data, we use `protected void onActivityResult()`.
+This is part of the `Activity` class, and more infomation can be found in the classes section of this guide.

 ### Fragments